beauraines/rtm-cli/README.md

 This is a fork of [dwaring87/rtm-cli](https://github.com/dwaring87/rtm-cli) so that I can maintain, modernize and add features.
 Your contributions are welcome!

-This fork and [beauraines/rtm-api](https://github.com/beauraines/rtm-api) include
+This fork and [beauraines/rtm-api](https://github.com/beauraines/rtm-api) includes

 1. performance improvements
 2. rewriting to use Promises